-This dual memoir invites readers into the unique and private world of platinum-selling songwriter and recording artist Kimmie Rhodes and her deceased soul mate, beloved radio personality Joe Gracey, Jr.
+This dual memoir invites readers into the unique and private world of platinum-selling songwriter and recording artist Kimmie Rhodes and her soul mate, beloved radio personality Joe Gracey, Jr.

 Weaving her own poetic prose with wry and witty words from his journals, Rhodes returns him to the conversation to tell the fascinating story of their three decades together.
 Riding with fellow outlaws Willie Nelson, Waylon Jennings, Cowboy Jack Clement, Emmylou Harris, and other famous—and infamous—characters, they helped make American music history before facing Gracey’s final cancer battle.
 Through triumph and tragedy, grief and gratitude, these pages express the extraordinary life and inspiring love they shared.

 Born in 1950, Gracey had become a renegade early on.
 Rejecting expectations that he would follow his father and grandfather into the legal profession, he pursued his passion for radio, beginning his broadcasting career at a station in Fort Worth, Texas, while still in his teens.
 Dancing to the beat of the freak-redneck revolution, he later became the celebrated Pied Piper of the early Austin music scene as an award-winning disc jockey, journalist, talent coordinator for the television show Austin City Limits, and popular local crooner of country songs.
 Sadly, just as his star was rising on a recording career, fate dealt a cruel and ironic blow with aggressive head and neck cancer, leaving him alive but unable to speak, forever silencing the deep, rich, iconic voice of a genre that had become known internationally as progressive country.